bbuckle1959/SatX/docs/user-guide.md

 - **Location** stays on your device for display and sorting; it is used to compute distances and Starlink matching.
 - **TLE / catalog data** is downloaded from public space-tracking sources over the internet.
 - **Starlink dish** data is read only on your local network from the dish; it is not sent to a SatX cloud (there is no SatX cloud service in this app).
+- **Ground station** locations come from a public community dataset (bundled and optionally refreshed from Hugging Face).

 ---